neumannjan/marketplace/docs/README.md

   * Administrators may edit and remove all offers.
 They may also ban any user.
 Banned users are unable to reuse their e-mail addresses in new registrations.

+* Users that have not activated their accounts or are long banned are automatically removed.

 ## Main Libraries/Frameworks Used

 * Backend